-This is an absolute gem of a trail, perhaps one of the best-conceived ideas of a North-Shore trail taking you through the best that the area has to offer – the views of a sparkling ocean dotted with islands are spectacular, the trail follows a backbone of a solid granite ridge, passing immediately next to Vancouver’s icon of a mountain, The Lions, and leading you to some exquisite swimming lakes.
+This is an absolute gem of a trail, perhaps one of the best on the North Shore, taking you through the most spectacular places that the area has to offer.
+The views of a sparkling ocean dotted with islands are stunning, the trail follows a beautiful granite ridge line, passing immediately next to the Vancouver’s iconic mountain, The Lions, and leading you to some exquisite swimming tarns.

 However, as with everything North-Shore, the trail is steep, often bluffy and scrambly and physically demanding but if you’ve done some hiking around here already, particularly to peaks like Mount Elsay, Coliseum Mountain or Mount Bishop, you are mentally prepared.

 To trail travels from West Vancouver to Porteau Cove and covers 29km and 2,000m of combined elevation gain.
 It is recommended to travel in south-to-north direction because you will be starting higher.
 Because your entry and exit points are not the same you will need to arrange for a car shuttle.
 Leave one car in Porteau Cove at Deeks Lake trailhead parking lot and drive the other one to Cypress ski hill area (exit 8 off Hwy 1/99).
 You can park overnight here (in winter, observe signs for a designated overnight parking).
 Note that the entire Howe Sound Crest Trail is a part of Cypress Provincial Park.
-I created this printable MAP (optimized for A3 sheet size) which you can bring with you.
-A great description of each section of the trail with distances and estimated travel times is also on BC Parks website.
+A great description of each section of the trail with distances and estimated travel times is on BC Parks website.

 The trail starts at Cypress ski hill area and initially follows a trail to Yew Lake.
 Pay attention however, to the signage as it will soon divert you uphill.
 There are currently two spurs of Howe Sound Crest Trail which you can take – HSCT West, taking you on a scenic route past Bowen Lookout and a more direct HSCT East – but they both do merge just a little higher up.
 See this map for a better orientation.
 The trail here is wide and well maintained and travels through some old-growth forest.